Bridge (2011 Trip to St. Louis, Part 3)

 Bridge has an up-scale feel without any pretentiousness, which is not easy to pull off.
 It’s self-confident but totally approachable, with an easy-going charm.
 The beer selection alone is enough to plan a return visit, but the friendly vibe and service really make Bridge a standout beer bar – a must-visit while in St. Louis.

-Six Row Brewing Company (2011 Trip to St. Louis, Part 4) « Boa Beer Blog said
+Pingback: Six Row Brewing Company (2011 Trip to St. Louis, Part 4) « Boa Beer Blog·

-Urban Chestnut Brewing Company (2011 Trip to St. Louis, Part 5) « Boa Beer Blog said
+Pingback: Urban Chestnut Brewing Company (2011 Trip to St. Louis, Part 5) « Boa Beer Blog·

-The Schlafly Tap Room (2011 Trip to St. Louis, Part 6) « Boa Beer Blog said
+Pingback: The Schlafly Tap Room (2011 Trip to St. Louis, Part 6) « Boa Beer Blog·